Fix Bald Spots in Your Lawn in 4 Easy Steps!

 Drought – To properly care for your lawn in times of drought, do your best to water your lawn during regulated hours.
 If areas eventually go bald because of drought, reseed them with Jonathan Green’s Black Beauty Original®, which is their most drought tolerant blend for sun & shade lawn areas.
 It is specifically designed to grow well in clay or sandy soils.

 Weeds – If weeds choked out your grass plants, then died off leaving bald spots, use a grass seed formulated for how much sunlight and traffic these bare areas receive.
 Next year, make sure that you apply Jonathan Green’s Crabgrass & Weed Preventer®.
+Another good option is to use Bonide’s Weed Beater Ultra hose end sprayer.
+It covers 10,000 square foot and is an excellent option throughout the year to get rid of weeds in your lawn.

 Insect Infestation – If your lawn has glaring bald spots thanks insects feeding on the roots of your lawn, get yourself some Jonathan Green Organic Insect Control®.
 It kills and repels over 100 types of insect pests with a patented blend of organic, all-natural plant oils – all while being perfectly safe to use around children and pets!

 Chemical Burn – Over fertilizing is one of the quickest ways to kill your lawn.
 From general discoloration to those telltale stripes from overlapping spreader rows, excessive or careless fertilizing can cause quite a bit of damage to lawn grasses.
 If you can still see fertilizer granules on the lawn, get up as much of it as you can before it dissolves.
 Then water the affected areas to help dilute and flush away the fertilizer’s mineral salts.
-If the chemical burns result in bald spots, add some fresh topsoil and then use Jonathan Green’s Lawn Repair®, which is an all-in-one product that contains a balanced formula of grass seed, lawn food, soil food, and seed-protecting mulch.
+If the chemical burns result in bald spots, add some fresh garden soil and then use Jonathan Green’s Lawn Repair®, which is an all-in-one product that contains a balanced formula of grass seed, lawn food, soil food, and seed-protecting mulch.

 Disease – If disease is your problem, you’re going to need a treatment unique to the disease.
 All diseases need to be handled differently, so please head to koopmanplants.com and fill out the form there for a tailored response.
 We’d love to help you get the right solution to your problem!